Type-Safe API Calls with Hono RPC and TanStack Query — Agentuity Documentation

 });

-// Export the type — this is what the client imports
+// Export the type the client imports

 export type UsersRoute = typeof router;